-Environmental Monitoring and Pollution Assessment (ES 1) aims to deal with the exposure of environmental systems to climate change, chemical environmental analysis, impact of toxic substances, and disturbance of feedback processes or assessment of cause-and-effect chains.
+Environmental Monitoring and Pollution Assessment (ES 1) aims to deal with the exposure of environmental systems to climate change, chemical environmental analysis, impact of toxic substances, and the disturbance of feedback processes or assessment of cause-and-effect chains.

 Environmental Remote Sensing and Modelling (ES 2) uses remote sensing systems for assessing and monitoring the environment, by focusing on both, the atmosphere/climate system and terrestrial ecosystems, as well as the integration of process models and spatial data analysis (GIS).

-In Environmental Conservation and Restoration Management (ES 3) the emphasis is on Management strategies for nature conservation as well as dumpsite reclamation and remediation.
+In Environmental Conservation and Restoration Management (ES 3) the emphasis is on management strategies for nature conservation as well as dumpsite reclamation and remediation.

-« I am currently in my last semester of the Master Environmental Sciences of Trier University.
+« I am currently in my last semester of the Master of Environmental Sciences at Trier University.
 It is definitely a nice place to study especially as an international student.
-I was sharing course with people from all around the world as well as locals.
+I was sharing courses with people from all around the world as well as locals.
 I found the study program really interesting as it offered me the possibility to get to know and understand a wide range of different topics and it also helped me to develop my personal skills through different research projects and presentations…”

 Sébastien Falourd (France)

-This Master’s programme in political science covers two major world regions, the European Union and East Asia.
+This master’s programme in political science covers two major world regions, the European Union and East Asia.
 Students learn to analyze how these regions adapt to often disruptive and transformative economic and political changes.
 The European integration experience, EU decision-making and key EU policies are analyzed and compared with East Asian – mainly Chinese – approaches to key policy fields such as economic and security policy.

 "The courses of the MEEAG offer an excellent, in-depth look at politics and economics in Europe and East Asia, complemented by many extracurricular activities.
-The helpful mentorship programme offered by the professors perfectly support the students to navigate through the master programme and beyond.
+The helpful mentorship programme offered by the professors perfectly support the students to navigate through the master's programme and beyond.
 Furthermore, the international diversity of the classes provides many perspectives on diverse topics."

 The programme combines application and research oriented courses.
 Students are trained to get an in-depth understanding of current topics and research in comparative and international political economy by using qualitative and quantitative advanced social science research methods.
 Students can choose among a wide range of topics related to e.g. problems of international economics, governance of the European Union or current developments in Asia.
 Taking this interdependence seriously, the programme tries to look for effective and legitimate ways of governance and economic development in the 21st century.
-The master programme IEPP is designed for students in Political Science, Social Sciences, and Economics who are interested in an interdisciplinary analysis of the interplay between politics and economics in an international context.
+The master's programme IEPP is designed for students in Political Science, Social Sciences, and Economics, who are interested in an interdisciplinary analysis of the interplay between politics and economics in an international context.

 Yesmine Arousse (Tunesia)